medic/cht-docs/content/en/contribute/medic/product-development-process/product-trio/product-trio-activities.md

 1. The design trio member makes an initial pass at updating/creating the Opportunity Solution Tree (OST) based on the interview data.
 This is not meant to be final though, and ideally this activity is done interactively as a trio.
 Our modification here is to accommodate for our distributed team and time zone availability.
 2. After the draft update has been made to the OST, the design trio member notifies others in the dedicated Slack channel:

-@channel The initial OST updates have been made.
+> @channel The initial OST updates have been made.
 Please review and add/remove/comment so we can get to opportunity selection next.
+>
 3. All trio members review the OST changes and make any comments or modifications using the Google Doc comment features.

 ### 6. Choose specific opportunity to go after
-**Input**: OST
+**Input**: Opportunity Solution Tree

 **Output**: Opportunity Selection Document